EpistemIQ

 You get specific guidance on what to change before you build, not a list of problems to fix after deployment.

-What I Identify That Others Miss
+What EpistemIQ Identifies That Others Miss

 Architectural incompatibility: Where organizations are configuring LLM capabilities within compliance frameworks that assume invertible processes.
 The approach can't meet audit requirements, not because of poor implementation, but because of information-theoretic constraints that weren't considered during architecture decisions.
+Compression dynamics in AI systems create irreversible information loss that conflicts with regulatory traceability requirements.

 Misapplied governance structures: Where teams are deploying AI for appropriate use cases, but within oversight frameworks that prevent the technology from functioning as designed.
 The technology works, the governance works, but the combination creates systematic failures neither team anticipated.
+Information flow analysis reveals these incompatibilities before deployment.

 Hidden compliance gaps: Where systems appear to meet requirements but are compressing away information that auditors will eventually demand.
 These gaps only become visible when you understand both how LLMs actually process information and what regulatory frameworks actually verify.
+Epistemic drift detection identifies where these failures will emerge.

 Where This Matters